Halliburton-Landmark/gdp/README-compiling.md

 At the moment, compiles work on many platforms, including Debian, RedHat, MacOS, and FreeBSD.
 However, some other GDP-related packages work on Debian only (which includes Ubuntu), so you may have difficulties outside the main source tree.
+See the section on Operating System Quirks below for some hints.

 Installing Requisite Packages
 -----------------------------